 How Can I Stop the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call Tri-City Audiology in Mesa and Chandler at 480-781-4162 to make an appointment with one of our hearing aid specialists today.
+Call or text Tri-City Audiology in Mesa and Chandler at 480-781-4162 to make an appointment with one of our hearing aid specialists today.

 Is There a Cure for Tinnitus?

 Unfortunately, there is no known permanent cure for tinnitus, but tinnitus management techniques are available.
 Patients who have significant hearing loss in one or both ears and also suffer from tinnitus can consider getting cochlear implants to alleviate their tinnitus and regain their ability to hear.
 If your tinnitus is less serious, you may consider wearing earplugs when attending concerts, mowing the lawn or visiting a loud restaurant to prevent it from getting worse.

 There are numerous ways to manage tinnitus.

 A neuromonics device provides relaxing music and pleasing sounds at low volume to reduce tinnitus and relax the listener.
 You can purchase a downloadable neuromonics device that will work with your smartphone or tablet and transmit to your hearing aid.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy can help you manage the anxiety that often comes with experiencing tinnitus.